bezmoradi/tutorials/go/map.md

 -   Keys can be anything
 -   All keys & values must be of the same type
 -   We can iterate over all key/values pairs inside a map
--   A map is a reference type
+-   A map is a reference type by default
 -   We can add/remove properties to a map

 ### Structs:

 -   We have pre-defined keys and we cannot dynamically add new key/values pairs
 -   Both keys and values can be of different types
--   Struct is a value type
+-   Struct is a value type (A reference of it can also be passed around)
 -   We cannot delete a key from a struct

 ## An Intro to `maps` Built-in Package